R2Northstar/ModdingDocs/docs/source/reference/respawn/damagehistory.rst

     .. cpp:var:: string attackerName

-        name of the attacker
+        Name of the attacker
     .. cpp:var:: string attackerPetName

-        name of the titan
+        Name of the titan
     .. cpp:var:: vector origin

-        position of the victim
+        Position of the victim
     .. cpp:var:: float damage

         The amount of damage inflicted